Dance or Die (band): Side projects and transition to Darkness on Demand

 Nostradamnation was the final release to bear the Dance or Die name.
 The band continued to tour in the years after the release, including appearances at Wave-Gotik-Treffen, across Europe, and in Mexico.

 Meanwhile, band members began to explore various side projects.
 In December 2014, Wagner released an album with a project named Ruhestätte Schwarz.
 In 2015, Wagner and Duus began releasing neo-folk and martial music under the name Winterhart.
 Lorenz continued his work with Agonoize, formed a project named The Sexorcist in 2015, and joined Funker Vogt as vocalist in 2017.

 By 2018, three members of the band – Wagner, Duus, and Lorenz – began producing new material but distanced themselves and rebranded from Dance or Die as a result of "some bad experiences with the former producer" of the band.
 The trio continued the EBM style of Dance or Die under the name Darkness on Demand, which conveniently kept the same "DoD" abbreviation as before.
 The first release under the new name was Post Stone Age Technology, released in early 2018.
+Post Stone Age Technology was followed up by Detoxination in 2019, and by the Final Way EP in 2023.

+In September 2023, Darkness on Demand released their third album, Digital Outcast, with a pre-release of an AI generated video for the track "Reactor 4."